Lightningmash/SE-DAY5-Technical-Writing/README.md

 Easy integration for businesses
 Built-in fraud protection
 Support for credit cards and digital wallets
-3. Use Actionable Language: Use action verbs and benefit-oriented language to communicate the product's value quickly and effectively.
+c.
+Use Actionable Language: Use action verbs and benefit-oriented language to communicate the product's value quickly and effectively.
 Example: “Process payments instantly,” “Protect transactions with advanced encryption,” “Accept payments globally.”
-4. Focus on the Target Audience: Tailor the purpose and features to the needs of your specific audience.
+d.
+Focus on the Target Audience: Tailor the purpose and features to the needs of your specific audience.
 This makes it clear why the product matters to them.
 Example: “Ideal for small businesses looking for an affordable, easy-to-use payment solution.”
-5. Keep it Simple and Focused: Avoid jargon or overly technical language that could confuse or overwhelm the reader.
+e.
+Keep it Simple and Focused: Avoid jargon or overly technical language that could confuse or overwhelm the reader.
 Stick to the core benefits and essential features without diving into technical details.
 Example: “Accept payments online and in-store, with low fees and high security.”